wp-plugins/livecareer-affiliate/readme.txt

 LiveCareer's Affiliate Plug-In makes it easy to embed our award-winning resume and cover letter builder into your site.
 Choose from two options:

-Page Implementation: Displays the full resume builder within any page or post through short code.
+**Page Implementation**: Displays the full resume builder within any page or post through short code.

-Ad Unit Implementation: Creates a new ad widget in three sizes:
+**Ad Unit Implementation**: Creates a new ad widget in three sizes:

 * Rectangle 300px x 250px
 * Skyscraper 160px x 600px
 * Banner 728px x 90px